 We celebrate Ramadan as a family with lots of different traditions including decorating, cooking delicious meals, and so forth.
-We give gifts to our neighbours and friends.
+We also give gifts to our neighbours and friends.
 Over the last few years, I have started to put together new traditions for Liyana to make Ramadan more memorable and something she looks forward to while learning about Islam.

 Something to Read

 We are so lucky to live in today’s society and world where there are books on Ramadan available in mainstream stores like Indigo, Amazon, and other online avenues for purchase.
 Liyana is an avid reader and I added these three new books to her Ramadan library!